-The Antilla is lying on her port side in approximately 50 foot of water, but the top of the boat just barely misses the surface!
-We provide you with snorkel equipment and instruction.
-On board we will serve you with alcoholic and non-alcoholic beverages, some light snacks and off course music.
-All ingredients to guarantee you a GREAT time on board!!
+This 60 ft catamaran is your ticket to the best snorkel sites on the island.
+We will sail towards The Antilla shipwreck and the Boca Catalina Bay or Malmok reef.
+These reefs are perfect for those who have never snorkeled before; shallow calm water and plenty to see.
+The Antilla is one of the largest WWII ship wreck of the Caribbean.
+This 400 ft freighter was scuttled May 1st, 1940 and is laying on her port side in approximately 60 ft deep water, but the top of the boat just barely misses the surface!
+We provide you with snorkel equipment, lifejacket and instruction.
+On board we will serve you with alcoholic and non-alcoholic beverages, light snacks and off course music.
+All the right ingredients to guarantee you a AWESOME time on board!!

 History of the Arusun

-We are proud to present you some history of our beautiful catamaran.
-This Formula II Ocean Racing Catamaran was build in 1984-1985 by a design of Rod McAlpine-Downie.
-The boat is 60 feet long and is specially build to stand heavy weather.
-Named as “British Airways” and owned by the well known master sailor from Great-Britain, Robin Knox-Johnston, she started her racing career and proved to be a fast ship: 4th in the TwoStar Race, 3rd in the Round Britain Race 1st in her class Monaco-New York, 1st in her class World Championship 1986.
-She crossed the Atlantic ocean from west to east in just 10.5 days: a World record back then.
+We are proud to share the history of our beautiful catamaran.
+This Formula II Ocean Racing Catamaran was built by design of Rod McAlpine-Downie in 1984-1985.
+The boat is 60 feet long and is specially build to withstand heavy weather conditions.
+Named as “British Airways” and owned by the well known master sailor from Great Britain, Sir Robin Knox-Johnston, she started her racing career and proved to be a fast ship: 4th in the Two Star Race, 3rd in the Round Britain Race, 1st in her class Monaco-New York, 1st in her class World Championship 1986.
+She crossed the Atlantic Ocean from West to East in just 10,5 days: a World record back then.